Governmental Support

 Public programs also signal credibility.
 Transparent grants and research funding can function as early validation, making it easier to attract private investors and partners[7].
 Over time, strong public frameworks contribute to regional innovation, jobs, and durable growth outcomes, beyond the success of a single startup[8].
 When support is inconsistent or opaque, ecosystems fragment, innovation diffuses slowly, and access to opportunity becomes unequal.

-The Main Actors and Beneficiaries
+Actors and Beneficiaries

 Key actors include ministries of economy, innovation, finance, and higher education; public funding agencies; development banks; and regional authorities.
 Internationally, organizations such as the OECD, World Bank, and European Investment Bank often co-design or finance programs[9].
 Coordination matters because fragmented governance duplicates effort and weakens delivery.